ZenWave360/zenwave-sdk/plugins/jdl-backend-application-default/README.md

 # JDL 2 Backend Application Generator
-> 👉 ZenWave360 Helps You Create Software that's Easy to Understand
+> 👉 ZenWave360 Helps You Create Software Easy to Understand

 Generates a full backend application using a flexible hexagonal architecture